Manin-Drinfeld cycles and derivatives of $L$-functions: Introduction

-Of course, we would like to know which option $(i)$ or $(ii)$ actually holds.
-The author's expectation is that $[\Sht_A^r]_\pi \neq 0 $ precisely when $r \geq 2r(\pi)$.
-In work in progress, we hope to prove a special value formula for the {\it self-intersection} of the Manin-Drinfeld cycle $[\Sht_A^r]_\pi$ in terms of the $r$th derivative of the {\it square} $\mathscr{L}(\pi,s)^2$, which would indeed imply $[\Sht_A^r]_\pi \neq 0$, for $r \geq 2r(\pi)$.
-At the same time, we plan to generalize our formula to allow for mildly ramified representations $\pi$ and ramified quadratic extensions $K/F$, as in \cite{YZ2}.
+Which of $(i)$ or $(ii)$ actually holds?
+Our expectation is that $[\Sht_A^r]_\pi \neq 0 $ precisely when $r \geq 2r(\pi)$.
+Indeed, our approach suggests a special value formula for the {\it self-intersection} of the Manin-Drinfeld cycle $[\Sht_A^r]_\pi$ in terms of the $r$th derivative of the {\it square} $\mathscr{L}(\pi,s)^2$, which would indeed imply $[\Sht_A^r]_\pi \neq 0$, for $r \geq 2r(\pi)$.
+If true, it would suggest an approach to the conjecture of Birch and Swinnerton-Dyer, for elliptic curves over function fields, that avoids the use of Heegner points or indeed any mention of the quadratic extension $K$.

+When the cycles $[\Sht_A^r]_\pi$ {\it do} vanish, one must wonder whether there is a related Euler system.
+Indeed, Kato's Euler system is constructed from Siegel units which witness the torsion of the cuspidal divisors in the modular Jacobian.
+Are there similar such functions for Manin-Drinfeld cycles?